ViktorWalter/youtube-playlist-sync/README.md

 This fork of chewett's script exports playlist videos to MP3s and keeps a track of the already downloaded ones.
 Good for people like me who keep their music playlists on Youtube.
+To use this feature, just replace yps.py with yps-mp3.py and do as before

 You initialise a folder to hold a specific playlist, which then stores a config file in that directory that holds the playlist details.